 The Dodgers quickly retired the number 19 of the man who spent 28 years in their organization as a player and a coach.
 He remains the only non-Hall of Famer to have his number retired by the team.

 Then there are the semi-retired numbers.
-The Yankees will obviously not let anyone wear Derek Jeter‘s number 2 before they get around to officially retiring it.
+The Yankees did not let anyone wear Derek Jeter‘s number 2 before they got around to officially retiring it.
 No one has worn number 34 for the Dodgers since Fernando Valenzuela left in 1990.
-The Cardinals have not given Mark McGwire‘s number 25 to anyone since 2001, and Albert Pujols‘s number 5 has gone unused since he left for the Angels after 2011.
+The Cardinals did not give Mark McGwire‘s number 25 to anyone until Dexter Fowler in 2017, and Albert Pujols‘ number 5 has gone unused since he left for the Angels after 2011.

 Retiring numbers is a nice way to honor the great players of a team’s past, but it may not be the most practical way.
 For teams like the Yankees, the massive number of retired numbers presents a legitimate problem, as expressed by Twitter all-star Brandon McCarthy when he was traded to New York last season: